dagrejs/graphlib-dot/README.md

 Before installing this library you need to install the [npm package manager].

-To get graphlib from npm, use:
+To get graphlib-dot from npm, use:

     $ npm install graphlib-dot